isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 The rise of populism goes beyond simply embracing nationalism; nativist tendencies result in the wholesale rejection of globalisation and all that open borders bring.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
-<p>One of the biggest fallouts from this trend has been the ongoing US-China trade tensions.
-In 2018 and 2019, the world’s two largest economies started to levy tariffs worth hundreds of billions of dollars on each other.
-That in turn has severely affected the global trade and economy. </p>
+<p>US-China trade tensions: In 2018 and 2019, the world’s two largest economies started levying tariffs on each other, which has affected the global trade and economy. </p>

-<p>The rising tensions have also spilled over into the technological arena, with the US banning American companies from using technology from Chinese company Huawei.
-The US and China signed a pact to ease trade tensions in early 2020 but the episode serves as an important reminder of how quickly a shift in the external environment can hit Singapore hard.</p>
+<p>The rising tensions have also spilled over into the technology sector, with the US banning American companies from using technology from Chinese company Huawei.
+While the US and China signed a pact to ease trade tensions in early 2020, the hasty deterioration of trade relations underscore how quickly Singapore's external environment can shift.</p>
 </div>

 The rise of protectionism results in the reduction of trade, which affects Singapore’s livelihood directly.
 Should trade barriers go up, Singapore’s exports will start to get more expensive and less competitive.
 A secondary impact is through slower growth rates for both countries.
 A reduction in trade is likely to lead to slower growth.
 This, in turn, will likely lead to falling demand for Singapore’s exports.